PRP IN GENEVA

 • Skin densification.

-• Alopecia : stimulation of hair growth and strengthening of existing hair, which becomes thicker and more resilient.
+• Alopecia : stimulation of hair growth and action on existing hair, which becomes thicker and stronger (PRP hair).

 photo of cheek wrinkle treatment with skinbooster